p-chung/kintensity/PAA2019/paa2019_abstract.md

 - name: Monica J. Alexander
 - affiliation: University of Toronto
 bibliography: kintensity.bib
 abstract: 'We introduce a set of life table equations for estimating the number of living kin over ages using readily-available data on fertility and mortality.
 These equations extend the classic measurement strategy of Goodman et al. (1974, 1975) by offering a way to estimate kin counts under demographic conditions that need not be stationary over time.
-We demonstrate a practical application of this technique: the derivation of a _kin dependency ratio_ (KDR)---a measure of expected kin support burden---which we compare to the _old age dependency ratio_ (OADR), a commonly-reported measure of public support burden in aging populations.
+We demonstrate a practical application of this technique: the derivation of a _kin dependency ratio_ (KDR)---a measure of expected kin support burden---which we compare to the _total age dependency ratio_ (TADR), a commonly-reported measure of public support burden in aging populations.
 We end with an overview of the immediate next steps for this project.'
 ---

 ## Premise